Loading

 "'Tis the Damn Season" is a song by the American singer-songwriter Taylor Swift from her ninth studio album, Evermore (2020).
 She wrote the song with Aaron Dessner, who produced it using an instrumental track he had written prior. "'Tis the Damn Season" is a folk song instrumented by a finger-picked electric guitar and programmed drums.
 Narrated from the perspective of a female character named Dorothea, the lyrics detail her returning to her hometown during the holiday season and engaging in a quickly-faded rekindled relationship.

 Music critics considered "'Tis the Damn Season" a twist on traditional upbeat holiday music.
 They lauded Swift's songwriting and the production for creating nostalgia-inducing lyrics and music, and some picked the song as an album highlight.
 The track peaked at number 23 on the Billboard Global 200 and entered on the charts of Australia, Canada, Portugal, and the United States.
-It received a silver certification in the United Kingdom. "'Tis the Damn Season" was included in the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–2024).
+It was certified platinum in Australia, gold in Brazil, and silver in the United Kingdom. "'Tis the Damn Season" was included in the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–2024).

 Background and release